shello/osx_app_path/README.md

 # `osx_app_path.sh`

-Get the path of an application bundle in OS X.
+Function to get the path of an application bundle in OS X.

 This function *won't launch* the application, and will return an exit exit code greater than zero if an error is encountered.